 Teaching undergraduate courses is considered an important part of the graduate training program.
 Each student is required to participate in four semesters of teaching (equivalent of 3 credit hours of undergraduate coursework per semester).
-In order to teach in years 2 and 3 of the PhD program, each student must successfully meet the pedagogy 1 and II class requirements and pass each of those courses with a B or better before moving into the teaching phase.
+In order to teach in years 2 and 3 of the PhD program, each student must successfully meet the pedagogy I and II course requirements and pass each of those courses with a B or better before moving into the teaching phase.
+If the teaching requirements are not met, the student will be dismissed from the program.